We may earn a commission for purchases using our links. Learn more

 5. Force restart iPhone

 This method has proven to be one of the most effective.
 You’d be surprised how often restarting your iPhone solves most of its problems.
 This is not a foolproof solution, of course, and is not a guarantee to solve software or hardware problems.
 But it’s fast, simple and can be effective.
-So if your iPhone won’t connect to Wi-Fi and you haven’t tried this yet, give it a try and restart your iPhone.

 How to restart iPhone SE, 5, or older